Olympic Figure Skater and World Silver Medalist

 Boasting more than 30 years in both amateur and professional figure skating, Elizabeth Manley was the first Canadian female to successfully land a triple-double combination jump in competition.
 She has participated in two Olympic Games (where she won the 1988 silver medal and became the Olympic freestyle champion), six World Championships, and has won three National Titles.
 Reliving her incredible journey for audiences, Manley gives a behind-the-scenes glimpse into what it takes to make it to the top and speaks with honesty about the importance of mental health and surviving the loss of her parents.

-Manley is the former national spokesperson for Herbal Magic, and a current spokesperson for Ovarian Cancer Canada, The Alzheimer’s Society of Ottawa, and the Winners Walk of Hope.
-She is also an advocate for the Alzheimer’s Association of Canada, an ambassador for the Health Council of Canada, regularly works with the Canadian Mental Health Association, and is a member of the Cancer Foundation Courage Campaign Presidents’ Advisory Circle in Ottawa.
+Manley is the former national spokesperson for Herbal Magic, and a current spokesperson for The Alzheimer’s Society of Ottawa, and the Winners Walk of Hope.
+She is also an advocate for the Alzheimer’s Association of Canada, an ambassador for the Health Council of Canada, the producer of the charity event Elizabeth Manley and Friends for Mental Health (and regularly works with the Canadian Mental Health Association), and is a member of the Cancer Foundation Courage Campaign Presidents’ Advisory Circle in Ottawa.

 In 1988, Manley was made a Member of the Order of Canada.
 She is also a member of the Canadian Olympic Hall of Fame, the Ottawa Sports Hall of Fame, and the Skate Canada Hall of Fame.
 In 2014, she was also inducted into Canada’s Sports Hall of Fame.